Doula UK was founded in April 2001, as a network of doulas, run voluntarily by doulas.

 At the end of 2008, we carried out a survey of Doula UK members.
 Amongst other things it provided more evidence for the benefits of having a doula, such as the reduced risk of caesarean birth, less use of epidural and higher rates of establishment of breastfeeding.
 This survey was repeated in 2014 by Doula UK Approved Preparation Course facilitator, Sophie Brigstocke.
 The results of both surveys were published in MIDIRS.

-Doula UK is a member of the European Doula Network and the Maternal Mental Health Alliance.
+Doula UK is a member of the European Doula Network, But Not Maternity Alliance and the Maternal Mental Health Alliance.